Bosch-0/Project-Muggle/README.md

 <details>
  <summary> What will this acheive?</summary>

-- More designer contributors - Bitcoin Core currently has very few design focused contributors.
+- More design focused contributors - Bitcoin Core currently has very few design focused contributors.
 - A stronger design focus in the contributing process.
-- A better UI/UX for end users of Bitcoin Core products such as the GUI / website.
+- A better UI/UX for end users using Bitcoin Core products such as the GUI / website.
-- Save time and resources by reducing  developmental debt - both techincal and design.
+- Save time and resources by reducing  developmental debt - both technical and design.

 </details>